Antwione Williams

-Leander Antwione Williams (born May 26, 1993) is a former American football linebacker.
-He played college football at Georgia Southern.
-He was drafted by the Detroit Lions in the fifth round (169th overall) in the 2016 NFL Draft.
+Leander Antwione Williams (born May 26, 1993) is an American former professional football linebacker who played for the Detroit Lions of the National Football League (NFL).
+He played college football for the Georgia Southern Eagles, and was selected by the Lions in the fifth round of the 2016 NFL draft.

-High school career
+Early life

 Williams attended Lovejoy High School where he was a two-tme All-Regional selection.
 He was named All-county and All-South Crescent in 2009 and 2010.
 For his career, he recorded 63 tackles (14 solo), eight tackles-for-loss, three sacks, four interceptions, eight passes defensed, two blocked kicks and one touchdown.

 College career

 Williams then attended Georgia Southern University where he majored in psychology.

 As a freshman in 2011, he appeared in 11 games, starting three at linebacker.
 He finished the season with 25 tackles and one tackle-for-loss.
 In 2012 as a sophomore, he appeared in 14 games, starting six.
 He recorded 32 tackles (17 solo) and three passes defensed.
 He then missed the 2013 with an injury and was given a medical redshirt.
 In 2014, he returned as a redshirt junior and started all 12 games.
 He finished second on the team with 65 tackles (44 solo), eight tackles-for-loss, three sacks, one forced fumble and four passes defensed.
-For the season he was named an All-Sun Belt honorable mention.
+For the season, he was named an All-Sun Belt Conference honorable mention.
 He also was named to the Dean's list in the spring and was a member of the Eagle Honor Roll for the spring as well.
 As a redshirt senior in 2015, he started all 13 games.
 He recorded 107 tackles (48 solo), 10.5 tackles-for-loss, four sacks, four forced fumbles, two quarterback hurries and three passes defensed.
 After the season, he was named an All-Sun Belt honorable mention selection.